vhp/pb-archive/man/pinboard-archive.1.md

 # DESCRIPTION

-pb-archive creates a backup of your pinboard bookmarks.
+pb-archive creates a backup of your pinboard.in bookmarks.
 Bookmarks are then archived along with all other page requisites such as css files.
 Archived pages are laid out on the local filesystem according to the bookmarked url.
 A report is created which holds the description, original